tosokr/jekyll-theme-chirpy/_posts/2020-01-28-migrate-virtual-machine-into-availability-zone.md

 5. Create a new VM
 6. (If you need it) Create an SQL VM object (this install the SQL IaaS agent into the VM)

 After you verify that everything is working, delete the old disks and the snapshots.
-Otherwise, you will pay to Microsoft for the provisioned space (if you are using SSD disks, this can be a significant sum).
+Otherwise, you will end up paying to Microsoft for the provisioned space (if you are using SSD disks, this can be a significant sum of money).

 ```powershell
 {% remote_markdown https://raw.githubusercontent.com/tosokr/Azure/master/VirtualMachines/changeAvailabilityZoneOfVM.ps1 %}